MaximeWacker/MCHB-NG-Doc/README.md

 2. Allow mix of Legacy code and New code in same App
 	1. Allow to reuse Legacy Code (Rx+UIKit) 'As is'
 	2. Allow to develop New Screen with SwiftUI Technology
-	3. Allow to develop New Screen with UIKit Technology but with same undernying component as SwiftUI ones, to ease UIKit->SwiftUI latter migration
+	3. Allow to develop New Screen with UIKit Technology but with same underlying components as SwiftUI ones, to ease UIKit->SwiftUI latter migration

 ### Other (side effect) improvements
 * Fix Shared & Core Modules sizes, leading to huge build time and Development feedbacks (Previews and unit-tests)